-Arugula Pesto Spread – Made with cashews and nutritional yeast.
+Arugula Pesto Spread is made with cashews and nutritional yeast.
 Use this vegan pesto recipe in a pasta dinner or as a sandwich spread.
 It is a lighter version with less oil

 That is what my friend used to like calling pesto that can be made in ten minutes.